-Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.
+Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Rush Limbaugh at the Excellence in Broadcasting Network and the fastest three hours in media.

-Great to be with you as always.
+Great to be with you.

-I'm sure you hear have you heard about Geraldine Ferraro.
+I'm sure you hear, have you heard about Geraldine Ferraro?

-And she said if Obama was a white man, he would not be in this position.
+Geraldine Ferraro was talking to a newspaper somewhere out in California, and she said, if Obama was a white man, he would not be in this position.

 If Obama was a white man, he would not be in this position.

-Ladies and gentlemen, I maintain to you that the chaos that we sought to create and continue in a Democrat Party is a strategy that is working out flawlessly, brilliantly conceived, flawlessly executed strategy.
+Ladies and gentlemen, I maintain to you that the chaos that we sought to create and continue in a Democrat Party is a strategery that is working out flawlessly, brilliantly conceived, flawlessly executed strategy.

 And everybody knows it.